 - Through “udal misai uyir“, nammAzhwAr refutes adhvaithis who consider everything is one (as it is established that bhagavAn controls all different entities).

-- Through “sudarmigu suruthiyuL“, nammAzhwAr acknowledges srIman nArAyaNan‘s parathvam (supremacy), lakshmIsambandham (relationship with srI mahAlakshmi), etc., that are explained in purusha sUktham, etc.
+- Through “sudarmigu surudhiyuL“, nammAzhwAr acknowledges srIman nArAyaNan‘s parathvam (supremacy), lakshmIsambandham (relationship with srI mahAlakshmi) etc which are explained in purusha sUktham etc.

-In the next article we will the next pAsuram.
+In the next article we will see the next pAsuram.

 adiyen sarathy ramanuja dasan